Chart Color Schemes

 Educational outcomes in Waratah fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 18.8%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 13.0%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.8%).
-Vocational credentials are prevalent, with 42.7% of residents aged 15+ holding them, including advanced diplomas (10.2%) and certificates (32.5%).
+Trade and technical skills are prominent, with 42.7% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.2% and certificates at 32.5%.

-Educational participation is high, with 27.9% of residents currently enrolled in formal education, comprising 12.2% in primary, 8.2% in secondary, and 2.5% in tertiary education.
+Educational participation is high, with 27.9% of residents currently enrolled in formal education.
+This includes 12.2% in primary education, 8.2% in secondary education, and 2.5% pursuing tertiary education.

 Frequently Asked Questions - Education